nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 reprojected to.
 Note that this projection must have Tile Matrix Sets configured in the Tile Matrix Set definition file.
 - `source_gc_uri` (required) -- If a reproject endpoint, this is the URI of the source WMTS GetCapabilities endpoint.
-- `replace_with_local` (optional) -- Replace matching host names with local Docker host IP 172.17.0.1 so that connections stay local
+- `replace_with_local` (optional) -- Replace matching host names with local Docker host IP 172.17.0.1 (or custom server name, if different) so that connections stay local

 **wmts_service options**